stronnag/mwptools/README.md

 ![mwp](https://raw.githubusercontent.com/wiki/stronnag/mwptools/images/ltm-normal.png)

 In addition, mwptools provides a small suite of tools to manage a MultiWii NAV flight controller and other CleanFlight based FCs.
 The suite consists of tools that the author finds useful to manage and monitor 'in the field' using a low powered Linux based netbook or chromebook running Arch Linux.

 ## Tools

  * mwp : "A mission planner for the rest of us".
 Simple mission planning and monitoring.
 Mission Planning is provided for iNav and MW-NAV (MW 2.4).
 Monitoring, logging and recording for iNav, MW and CleanFlight;
+ * cf-cli : Manage backup and restoration of CLI dump and diff

+### Legacy (MW)

  * pidedit : PID editor (MW);
  * switchedit : Transmitter switch editor (MW);
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
 Used to develop the other components of the suite;